magdev/jq-lsr/README.md

 ### Using data-* attributes

-Unlink all matched links on the page
+Confirm all matched links in a container
 ```html
 <div data-filter="lsr" data-filter-mode="confirm">
     <!-- content -->